 Brachylophosaurus was a mid-sized member of the hadrosaurid family of dinosaurs living about 78 million years ago, and is known from several skeletons and bonebed material from the Judith River Formation of Montana and the Oldman Formation of Alberta.
 Recent fossil evidence indicates structures similar to blood vessels in location and morphology, have been recovered after demineralization of multiple dinosaur cortical bone fragments from multiple specimens, some of which are as old as 80 Ma.
 These structures were hypothesized to be either endogenous to the bone (i.e., of vascular origin) or the result of biofilm colonizing the empty network after degradation of original organic components (i.e., bacterial, slime mold or fungal in origin).
 Cleland et al. (1) tested the hypothesis that these structures are endogenous and thus retain proteins in common with extant archosaur blood vessels that can be detected with high-resolution mass spectrometry and confirmed by immunofluorescence.

 Previous analyses of dinosaur peptides and soft tissues have been criticized as potentially arising from unknown contamination.
-To minimize sources of contamination (e.g., using separate laboratories for preparation of extant and B. canadensis protein extracts and vessels; analyzing dinosaur peptides on instruments that had never been exposed to any avian proteins; employing extensive personal protective equipment to reduce human contamination that included nitrile gloves, lab coats, hair coverings, laminar flow hoods, and a dedicated “ancient” processing room).
+Extensive measures were taken to minimize potential sources of contamination (e.g., using separate laboratories for preparation of extant and B. canadensis protein extracts and vessels; analyzing dinosaur peptides on instruments that had never been exposed to any avian proteins; employing extensive personal protective equipment to reduce human contamination that included nitrile gloves, lab coats, hair coverings, laminar flow hoods, and a dedicated “ancient” processing room).

 Using this process lead to the identification of cytoskeletal and nuclear peptide sequences from 10 different proteins.
 These proteins/peptides were not found in mass spectrometry analyses of the sediments extracted in tandem with the bone or in buffer controls.
 Nor were the peptides consistent with bacterial, slime mold, or fungal in origin.
 Furthermore, the proteins identified by mass spectrometry were validated by localized binding of antibodies raised against the same proteins.